 Take Music further – We give young people skills, knowledge and opportunity, to make music a career and create their own culture in their own city.

 We run a range of programme strands, from in depth 3 month programmes, to a couple of hour drop-ins – click on the programme title for more detail.

 …or “Access All Areas”, because students on AAA do so much!
 They will take on creative challenges, such as setting up an art exhibition, take part in Industry days to meet all manner of professional creatives (record labels, artists, PR people, musicians), attend live events and ultimately, in their final project, present a live event of their own at our very own festival.
 AAA is our ultimate DIY programme – guiding young people to create their own culture!

-Brand new in 2021, Amplify is our programme focused on the next generation of musicians.
+Amplify is our programme focused on the next generation of musicians.
 We team up our young people with established, professional musicians, deliver songwriting and performance workshops, and then set them loose in rehearsal spaces to create a full set to perform at our festival!
 The focus is ‘real-world’ musicianship – out of the classroom, creating with friends, getting gigs and making it happen.
 A Bronze Level Arts Award.